HindiSemanticSearchEngine/UNL/README.md

-# UNL
-Universal Networking Language Framework/API for HIndi language to understand its semantics better.
+Universal Networking Language Framework/API to understand the semantics of Hindi language.